Privacy Shield Policy

 MRP does not collect any Sensitive Data

-We offer individuals the opportunity to choose (opt-in) whether their personally identifiable Information is (i) to be disclosed to a third party, (other than to an agent performing tasks on our behalf as mentioned above) and pursuant to our instructions, or (ii) to be used for a purpose that is materially different than the purpose for which it was originally collected or subsequently authorized by the individual.
-You can update your account preferences, by using the unsubscribe mechanism or other means provided within the communications that you receive, or by contacting us directly at firstname.lastname@example.org.
+We offer individuals the opportunity to choose (opt-in) whether their Personal Data is (i) to be disclosed to a third party, (other than to an agent performing tasks on our behalf as mentioned above) and pursuant to our instructions, or (ii) to be used for a purpose that is materially different than the purpose for which it was originally collected or subsequently authorized by the individual.
+You can update your account preferences, by using the unsubscribe mechanism or other means provided within the communications that you receive, or by contacting us directly at firstname.lastname@example.org .
+If you wish to opt-out of being tracked by us using cookies please go to our opt-out page.

 DATA INTEGRITY AND SECURITY